o-korol/scheduler2/README.md

 - `main.py`: The main script that generates and prints valid schedule combinations.
 - `user_input.py`: Handles user input for course selection and modality preferences.
 - `availability.py`: Handles user input for availability and unavailability times.
+- `generate_db.py`:  Handles generating database from master schedule .csv file.
+(Assume that the file will be uploaded once per day.)

 ## Setup